 Additional information will display when a box is selected.

 Biohazards: Biological Use Authorization from the UW Institutional Biosafety Committee is required as defined on the EH&S webpage.
 Please note that some categories of research require BUA prior to initiation.
 The BUA application submission deadlines are also posted on this website.

-Select Agents and Toxins: EH&S approval of this eGC-1 is required due to federal regulations.
-EH&S will work with the PI to obtain necessary federal clearances, approvals, and training.
+Select Agents and Toxins: EH&S will work with the PI to obtain necessary federal clearances, approvals, and training.
 Documentation of due diligence is required for any transfer of Select Toxins in any amount.
 Some Select Agent and Select Toxin research is subject to review by the Dual Use Research of Concern (DURC) Institutional Review Entity (IRE).
 See the EH&S website for information about Select Agents and Select Toxins, Select Toxin Due Diligence, and DURC.